Gricad/calcul/_drafts/2017-04-13-nix-tutorial.markdown

 To create a new profile and switch to :
 {% highlight bash %}
-nix-env --switch-profile /nix/var/nix/profiles/tuto-jdev
+nix-env --switch-profile $NIX_USER_PROFILE_DIR/tuto-jdev
 {% endhighlight %}

 With this command, Nix create the "tuto-jdev" profile if it doesn't exist, and switch to it.
-Again, you can check changes :
+You can check changes :
 {% highlight bash %}ls -l ~/.nix-profile/ lrwxr-xr-x  1 your_login  staff  29 15 nov  2016 .nix-profile -> /nix/var/nix/profiles/tuto-jdev
 {% endhighlight %}